F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module2/lab1.rst

 the merge will trigger a job in Jenkins that's configured to monitor this repo - :guilabel:`Push WAF policy`, open the :guilabel:`f5-rs-app2-prd` folder and navigate to the :guilabel:`Service deployment pipeline` , you should see the jobs running in up to a minute.

-open the PRODUCTION bigip, check that the DOSL7 profile named rs_dosl7 has the 'proactive bot defense' enabled.
+open the PRODUCTION BIG-IP, check that the DOSL7 profile named rs_dosl7 has the 'proactive bot defense' enabled.

 check that requests are getting challenged in the bot event log.